jacobaustin123/Coral/README.md

 ```

 These should be implemented, and we again welcome contributions to support these features.
 The primary limitation is adding support for them in the codegen/LLVM IR generation steps.

+### Other

+* Coral does not support short-circuit evaluation on and and or clauses.
+This can can easily be added by modifying the and operator, but we have not had the time to do so.
+* No multi-line comments.
+These are somewhat tricky to implement in the current lexing setup, but can be done.
+* Coral has a slightly different indentation-based parsing system than Python.
+It is significantly more lenient, and you are able to mix tabs and spaces freely (one tab is equivalent to 8 spaces - this is controlled by the tabwidth parameter).

 # Acknowledgments